datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ### Gradient Descent

-At each interation, Gradient Descent takes a step along the **direction** of steepest descent of the risk given by
+At each interation, gradient descent takes a step along the **direction** of steepest descent of the risk given by

 $$−g_m = −\nabla_\theta R(\theta)|_{\theta=\theta^{(m−1)}}.$$